Best Health Insurance Plans for NRIs in India - Comprehensive Coverage

 Medical insurance policy for NRI senior citizens

-The crucial point to note while insuring NRI senior citizens is to purchase a dedicated policy (Individual Health Insurance Policy) for them instead of including them in a group cover such as a Family Floater cover.
-If you want to include them in a group cover, make sure the sum insured is substantial, for example, Rs.
+It is crucial to purchase a dedicated Individual Health Insurance Policy for NRI senior citizens, rather than including them in a group plan like a Family Floater policy.
+If you want to include them in a group cover, ensure the sum insured is substantial, for example, Rs.
 1 crore.

 If you purchase health insurance in India, you are eligible for a tax deduction as per the prevailing Income Tax guidelines.
 Therefore, buying health insurance can help you save tax.